primer/css/docs/content/support/spacing.md

 ### Extended spacing scale

 These are primarily useful for achieving bigger vertical spacing between sections.
-This scale first steps up with `8px` for spacer 7, then steps in incremets of `16px` from spacer 8 up to 12.
+This scale first steps up with `8px` for spacer 7, then steps in increments of `16px` from spacer 8 up to 12.

 | Variable     | Scale | Value |
 | ------------ |-------|-------|